Updated Card For NXT Vengeance Day | 411MANIA

 Updated Card For NXT Vengeance Day

-We have an updated card for next month’s NXT Vengeance Day following tonight’s episode of WWE NXT.
+WWE has an updated card for next month’s NXT Vengeance Day following tonight’s episode of NXT.
 The following matches are set as of tonight’s show for the PPV, which takes place on February 4th and airs live on Peacock and WWE Network:

 * NXT Women’s Championship Match: Lyra Valkyria vs. Roxanne Perez